Rand Rebellion: Aftermath

 Smuts' actions caused a political backlash, and in the 1924 elections his South African Party lost to a coalition of the National Party and Labour Party.
-They introduced the Industrial Conciliation Act 1924, Wage Act 1925 and Mines and Works Amendment Act 1926, which recognised white trade unions and reinforced the colour bar.
-Under instruction from the Comintern, the CPSA reversed its attitude toward the white working class and adopted a new 'Native Republic' policy.
+They introduced the Industrial Conciliation Act 1924, Wage Act 1925 and Mines and Works Amendment Act 1926, which recognised White trade unions and reinforced the colour bar.
+Under instruction from the Comintern, the CPSA reversed its attitude toward the White working class and adopted a new 'Native Republic' policy.

+Lieutenant Colonel Llewellyn Andersson's role in creating the Union Defence Force was instrumental in crushing the rebellion using "considerable military firepower and at the cost of over 200 lives.

 After the strike, 18 strikers were sentenced to death for murder, of which 14 were reprieved.
 The four men to not be reprieved, were Carel Christian Stassen, Taffy Long, Herbert Hull, and David Lewis, were all executed by hanging at Pretoria Central Prison.
 Stassen was hanged on 5 October 1922, while the other three men were hanged together on 17 November 1922.
-He was convicted of killing two black men, John Setsuta and John McKenzie, in what witnesses said were racially motivated killings.
-Long was convicted of killing a police informant, while Hull and Lewis were convicted of killing a soldier.
+He was convicted of killing two men, John Setsuta and John McKenzie, in what witnesses said were racially motivated killings.
+Long was convicted of executing the grocer Marais, while Hull and Lewis were convicted of killing a soldier.
 As they marched to the gallows, Long began singing the "Red Flag", the anthem of early socialists and communists in South Africa.
 He was joined in the song by the other two men.
 As they walked, all the prisoners sang with them.

 In popular culture

 A TV series in 8 episodes produced by the SABC in 1984 and entitled 1922, tells this part of South African history.

 In Agatha Christie's The Man in the Brown Suit, published in 1924, the Rand Rebellion is mentioned both by name and as a backdrop for the mystery.
 Christie washes over the specifics and uses the Rebellion as nothing more than a minor inconvenience for her characters.

-In Wilbur Smith's A Sparrow Falls one of the principal characters becomes embroiled with some of the organisers of the Rand Rebellion in Fordsburg and fictionalised descriptions of some of the first skirmishes with the authorities are described.
+In Wilbur Smith's A Sparrow Falls one of the principal characters becomes embroiled with some of the organizers of the Rand Rebellion in Fordsburg and fictionalized descriptions of some of the first skirmishes with the authorities are described.